chinesesoft/mongol/README.md

 ##How it works

-Mongol MUST be run on a device that is internet facing, aka NOT behind a router or firewall.
+Mongol MUST be run on a device that is Internet facing, aka NOT behind a router or firewall.

 Mongol works by stimulating the keyword filtering that the GFW uses.
 First we create a test connection and check that the site is indeed hosting a webserver and is live.
 Then by sending the stimulus 'tibetalk' the keyword filtering will become active.
 Next we run a TCP header traceroute and find the last hop before RST packets are sent back.
-RST packets are the great firewall's method of stopping connections with filtered keywords.
+RST packets are the GFW's method of stopping connections with filtered keywords.